Glycolysis and Fermentation¶

 If we add these two half-reactions together we see that the electrons cancel out: the two half-cells together produce a balanced chemical reaction.

 The energetics of these half-reactions can be characterized by a number called the “reduction potential,” given above as E’m.
-What do these reduction potentials mean?
-The -190 mV E’m given for converting pyruvate to lactate represents the amount of energy that each electron needs to carry in order to convert pyruvate into lactate assuming, as above, 1 mM concentrations for pyruvate and lactate (denoted by the m superscript).
+What is a reduction potential?
+The -190 mV E’m reduction potential given for converting pyruvate to lactate represents the amount of energy that each electron must to carry in order to convert pyruvate into lactate assuming, as above, 1 mM concentrations for pyruvate and lactate (denoted by the m superscript).
 Here, for example, we have to donate 2 e- to pyruvate to form lactate and each electron must carry roughly -190 mV of potential.

 The reduction potential is a relative value - in order to know whether the pyruvate/lactate half-reaction will be favorable, we need to know where electrons came from.
 We can tell that NADH is a suitable donor for this reaction because the electrons in NADH have a potential of -330 mV.
 Electrons flow towards more positive potentials, and so we can tell that donating electrons from NADH to pyruvate to form NAD+ and lactate will be favorable - each electron gains about 140 mV of potential.

 We can convert these mV values into more familiar kJ/mol using the Nernst equation

 where n is the number of electrons transferred and F is the Faraday constant.
 Notice the minus sign in the Nernst equation - a favorable redox reaction has a positive ΔE and a negative ΔrG’. Δ E is positive in this example because the electrons flow from NADH (E’m ≈ -330 mV) to pyruvate (E’m ≈ -190 mV) meaning that their potential increases by 140 mV.
 Reducing pyruvate using NADH (i.e. donating electrons from NADH to pyruvate) will therefore have a